41 Search results found for: “general exam”

 Instructions for Virtual Doctoral Examinations

-Departments may hold General and Final Examinations virtually.
-These are minimum Graduate School requirements regarding virtual doctoral examinations.
+Departments may hold General and Final Examinations virtually, either as an option for all students, or by exception at the discretion of the program’s GPC.
+Below are the minimum Graduate School requirements regarding virtual doctoral examinations.
 Individual departments may have stricter requirements and participants should contact the departments prior to organizing virtual examinations.
-Graduate School Requirements As stated in Graduate School Policy 4.2, General and Final Examinations must have four committee members present – the Chair, GSR and at least one additional Graduate Faculty member.
-If any member(s) and/or the student needs to participate at an exam but cannot…
+Graduate School Requirements As stated in Graduate School Policy 4.2, General and Final Examinations must have four committee members present – the Chair, GSR and at least one…

 Graduate School Presidential Dissertation Fellowship in the Arts, Humanities, Social Sciences, and Social Professions